 Less Than Significant Impact.
 The proposed project would not involve the development or displacement of a park.
 The subject property and surrounding area is zoned for high density multifamily residential development and was not planned for use as a park.
 The project would provide landscape areas/open space in the front and rear yards, as well as in the courtyard, which will fulfill the landscape/open space requirement per the R1250 zoning requirements.
-The total landscape/open space is 4,707 square feet.
-The proposed project would not contribute to additional need for parks due to the minimal net increase of new dwelling units.
+The total landscape/open space is 4,021 square feet.
+The proposed project would not result in a significant contribute to additional need for parks due to the minimal net increase of new dwelling units.
+Additionally, the proposed project would be subject to the park and library development impact fees.
+Such fees will be collected prior to the issuance of development permits.
 Impacts to parks are anticipated to be less than significant.